Donate Sponsor

 What will happen once you have been informed of my death?

-As soon as we are informed that someone who is registered with our Cat Guardians service has died, our support teams will liaise with our local staff and volunteers to make arrangements for the immediate care of the cats in question as a priority.
+As soon as we are informed that someone who is registered with our Cat Guardians service has died, our support teams will liaise with our local staff and volunteers to make arrangements for the care of the cats as soon as possible.

-Once we have ensured that these arrangements for the immediate care of your cats are in place, we will speak to your nearest branch to see if they have the capacity to take the cat into their care.
-Due to the nature of our work, our smaller branches may not always have space free at such short notice but there will always be space for emergencies at our larger centres, which guarantees that we can always bring your cats into our care.
+We will speak to your nearest branch to see if they have the capacity to take the cat into their care.
+Due to the nature of our work, our smaller branches may not always have space free at such short notice but we will always try to find a pen as quickly as possible.

 Once in our care, all cats will get a health check as well as vaccination, neutering and microchipping as appropriate.